-- A. External Evidence: Hosea appears nowhere else in Scripture outside of this prophecy but few critics have debated authorship by Hosea on these grounds.
-Their concerns are more internal (see below). - B. Internal Evidence: The first verse of the prophecy notes Hosea ministered during the reigns of both kings in the north (Israel) and south (Judah) of the divided kingdom.
-Some scholars debate Hosea's claim to be author, supposing that later redactors (editors) added references to Judah and passages similar to Deuteronomy (see William R. Harper, A Critical and Exegetical Commentary on Amos and Hosea, pp. clix-clxii, and Hans W. Wolff, Hosea, AB, pp. xxix-xxxii).
-However, this poses no problem for those who recognize that Hosea's message, though primarily to Israel, included all the people of God.
-Also, allusions to Deuteronomy is understandable since Moses wrote the book hundreds of years before Hosea's time (but these liberal scholars date Deuteronomy after Hosea's time).
+- A. External Evidence: Hosea appears nowhere else in Scripture outside of this prophecy, but few critics have debated authorship by Hosea on these grounds.
+Their concerns are more internal (see below). - B. Internal Evidence: The first verse of the prophecy notes that Hosea ministered during the reigns of both kings in the north (Israel) and south (Judah) of the divided kingdom.
+Some scholars debate Hosea's claim to be the author, supposing that later redactors (editors) added references to Judah and passages similar to Deuteronomy (see William R. Harper, A Critical and Exegetical Commentary on Amos and Hosea, pp. clix-clxii, and Hans W. Wolff, Hosea, AB, pp. xxix-xxxii).
+However, this poses no problem for those who recognize that Hosea's message, although primarily intended for Israel, included all the people of God.
+Additionally, allusions to Deuteronomy are understandable, given that Moses wrote the book hundreds of years before Hosea's time (although these liberal scholars date Deuteronomy after Hosea's time).
 Nothing is known about Hosea except that he was the son of Beeri (1:1), his wife was Gomer (1:3), and he had at least one child (1:3) and as many as three children (1:3-9; this depends upon how one interprets 2:4).
-Hosea evidently lived in Israel as he called the king of Samaria "our king" (7:5).
+Hosea probably lived in Israel as he called the king of Samaria "our king" (7:5).